Leo-Neat/LowFluxAndroidApp/README.md

 lneat@ucsc.edu

+For Setup and Documentation please refer to the PDF in this directory.

 This application is intended to be used in conjunction with the Python Client application, another one of my repositories.
 It is meant to be a control system for an optical testbed that uses an android phone as the image source.
 This App allows the user to send images